monasca/monasca-helm/monasca/README.md

 $ helm install monasca --name monasca --namespace monitoring
 ```

-Either option will bring Monasca on the Kubernetes cluster with the default
+Either option will bring up Monasca on the Kubernetes cluster with the default
 configuration.
 The [configuration](#configuration) section lists the parameters
 that can be configured during installation.